Raising a Glass to Black and Women Wine Makers

 A minority-owned urban wine shop and online store located in downtown Oakland, CA aspires to be the place where wine lovers of all levels can enjoy a glass and purchase their favorite bottles while being immersed in a vibrant community culture.
 Coco Noir will offer a platform and a space for winemakers of color and women producing amazing wines and also expose those wines to an amazing demographic of people by providing a rich cultural and global experience through amazing wines, foods, and art.

 Alicia Kidd, a wine distributor and having launched her previous company The Wine Noire in 2017 was noticing the steady rise of Oakland in the national culinary scene.
-Marie Kemp, a San Francisco native with a successful career in tech and real estate investment, wanted to create a place where people could feel comfortable to be themselves while also enjoying the fruits of the community, of local arts as well as global libations.
-Together, they envision Coco Noir to be a disruptor in the wine industry by offering a place where wine lovers of all levels can enjoy a glass and purchase their favorite bottles while being immersed in a vibrant community culture.
+She wanted to create a place where people could feel comfortable to be themselves while also enjoying the fruits of the community, of local arts as well as global libations.
+Alicia envisions Coco Noir to be a disruptor in the wine industry by offering a place where wine lovers of all levels can enjoy a glass and purchase their favorite bottles while being immersed in a vibrant community culture.

 A wine experience across multiple channels